BioContainers/mulled/invfile.lua.md

 The branch currently being tested is stored in the environment variable `TRAVIS_BRANCH`, but this is also set to `master` when testing a pull request directed at `master`.
 We therefore have to make sure that this is actually a production build by testing for target branch and pull-requestness.
-If secure environment variables are available, i.e. this is a build originated from the official mulled repository and not a fork, we also generate a trusted `.netrc` to make `git` authenticate with GitHub.
-Before actually testing or deploying the packages, the build environment has to be prepared:
+Before actually testing or deploying the packages, the build environment has to be

-    if ENV.TRAVIS_SECURE_ENV_VARS == "true" then
-      travis.runTask('main:netrc:trusted')
-    else
-      travis.runTask('main:netrc:plain')
-    end
-    travis.runTask('main:configure_git')
+prepared:

     travis
       .runTask('main:prepare')

-    if ENV.TRAVIS_PULL_REQUEST == "false" and ENV.TRAVIS_BRANCH == "master" then
+    if ENV.TRAVIS_PULL_REQUEST == "false" and ENV.TRAVIS_BRANCH == main_branch then
       travis
         .runTask('deploy')
     else